-North Carolina appropriated \$17.3 million to the Health and Wellness Trust Fund for tobacco use prevention and cessation programs until 2011 when funding ended.
+North Carolina appropriated funding for tobacco use prevention and cessation from \$6 million in FY 2002/03 to \$17.3 million in FY 2011/12 to the Health and Wellness Trust Fund (HWTF).
+In 2011, the HWTF was abolished.
 The smoking rate in 2011, specifically among youth, was the lowest in our state's history.
-Once funding was cut, the smoking rate again began to rise.
+Once funding was cut, the tobacco use rate began to rise again.
 The loss of funding was compounded by the increase in electronic cigarette usage.
 Now almost 3 in every 10 (125,111) high school students in North Carolina are current tobacco users.
 Overall, tobacco use among North Carolina high school students increased from 25.8% to 27.5% from 2011 to 2015.
 Use of electronic cigarettes by North Carolina high school students increased 888% between 2011 and 2015, from 1.7% to 16.8%.
 Each year, 14,200 deaths in North Carolina are attributed to tobacco use and there are currently 180,000 youth alive in North Carolina who will die prematurely from smoking.
-Smoking directly causes \$3.81 billion in health care costs in North Carolina every year, and Medicaid costs caused by smoking in North Carolina are more than \$931 million yearly.
+Smoking directly causes \$3.81 billion in health care costs in North Carolina every year, including Medicaid health care costs caused by smoking in North Carolina which are more than \$931 million yearly.